Signs of Emotional Cheating Through Texting

 Common Mistakes When You Suspect Emotional Cheating

 Suspicion creates urgency, and urgency leads to errors.
-Here are the most common ones.
+Here are the mistakes that most commonly make the situation worse.

 Confronting Based on a Single Incident